MA ACCESS TO JUSTICE COMMISSION UPDATE

-Highlights from the December 13th Meeting of the ATJ Commission
+Highlights from the March 14th Meeting of the ATJ Commission

 Thank you to the Commissioners and guests who joined us for the most recent meeting of the MA ATJ Commission on Thursday, March 14th, 2019 at the Adams Courthouse.
 Highlights and key takeaways from the meeting included:

 - Snap Gap Bill Update: Patricia Baker of Mass Law Reform Institute presented on recent efforts to close the SNAP Gap in Massachusetts and move toward a common application for needs-based benefits.
 The “SNAP Gap” represents the difference between the number of low-income residents receiving MassHealth who are likely SNAP eligible but are not receiving benefits.
 Legislation currently being considered by the Healthcare Finance Committee proposes enabling individuals to apply for SNAP when they also apply for MassHealth and also commits Massachusetts to the goal of creating a common application for all needs-based benefit programs.
 Please see this fact sheet for more information!

 - Discussion of Law Graduates/LLLTs: Commission Co-Chair Chief Justice Ralph Gants led a discussion regarding ways to utilize law graduates who have not yet passed the Massachusetts bar exam in legal assistance roles.
 From this starting point, the discussion expanded to discuss opportunities to utilize non-lawyers.
 Victim witness advocates, small claims, parole hearings, section 8 housing cases, and restraining and harassment orders were all mentioned as areas worth further consideration to facilitate non-lawyer involvement.
 Concerns about adequate supervision and administration of pro bono non-lawyer assistance programs were raised, as were pros and cons of focusing on pro bono vs. for-fee models.